10 Must-Dos in and Around Hanmer Springs

 1. Enjoy the view from Conical Hill

-The short 1-hour track starts steep but gets easier the higher you go finishing with a stunning views of the surroundings.
+The short 1-hour track starts steep but gets easier the higher you go finishing with a stunning view of the surroundings.
 Consider walking the Woodland Walk for a much easier short walk.

 2. Embark for a trip back in time

-The Weka Pass railway is under 13km long and passes through unique limestone features, but that’s not all!
-The “loco” runs on both diesel and steam providing a true historic experience.
-Ask the volunteer for old-time stories – their passion is contagious!
+The Weka Pass Railway is under 13km long and passes through unique limestone features, but that’s not all!
+The “loco” runs on both diesel and steam providing a truly historic experience.
+Ask the volunteers for old-time stories – their passion is contagious!